Admission criteria for doctoral programmes in the Doctoral School in Natural Sciences

 Admission criteria for doctoral education include the applicant’s potential for success in academic postgraduate education, the quality and feasibility of the applicant’s research proposal, the applicant’s motivation, and the supervisory and other resources available for the research.
 Other criteria include the applicable content of previous studies to the prospective doctoral programme, the suitability of the research proposal for the research profile of the doctoral programme as well as the ability to complete the studies in the target duration.
 The applicant’s potential and motivation will be assessed on the basis of the quality and feasibility of the research proposal as well as previous academic performance and research experience.
 The ability to complete the studies in the target duration will be judged on the study plan, research proposal and funding plan.
 The study plan will be assessed specifically for its feasibility and

 Applicants wishing to be considered must submit the following documents in Finnish, Swedish or English:

 A. Electronic Application (form open during the application period), including

 A1.
 A research proposal, including a funding plan.
 Please read these instructions about the application form with guidelines for the research plan.

 A2.
 A study plan.
 Please acquaint yourself with the doctoral programme’s curriculum before drawing up your study plan.

 A3.
 The title and summary of your Master´s thesis or equivalent or a description of previous academic publications.

 A4.
 The names of the GeoDoc supervisors, who have agreed to supervise your thesis.
-For further information on the requirements placed on supervision, please see the programme specific selection criteria

 B. Attachments to the Electronic Application